Yoky2927/WubLandPortfolio/backend/analysis-service/README.md

 | MVC Visual Guide | [YouTube Explanation](https://www.youtube.com/watch?v=DUgqjRIRlFU) | 📹 Video | 10 min |
 | Microservices | [Microservices.io](https://microservices.io/) | 📖 Article | 15 min read |
 | Microservices Intro | [YouTube Overview](https://www.youtube.com/watch?v=CnailTcJV_U) | 📹 Video | 8 min |

-## ⚠️ Important Reminders

-**This is your subsystem—take full responsibility and do your best, as you'll present it on November 21, 2025, and be strictly evaluated.
-When you're asked what you have contributed in making this system, you'll be saying this micro-service.
-So be prepared, <span style="color: #ffcc00">any sloppy work you do I won't be taking any responsibility for.
-So do your best for your own good.</span>**

-### If you get stuck after asking ChatGPT and all other resources, ask me — you've got this! 😊

----

-## 🎉 Next Steps

-1. **Test all endpoints** using Postman or cURL
-2. **Generate sample reports** to verify everything works
-3. **Integrate with frontend** - Connect React frontend to display reports
-4. **Add visualizations** - Consider adding charts/graphs for better insights
-5. **Performance optimization** - Add caching for frequently accessed reports

-**Happy coding!** 💻✨